 I joined the Helcim team this summer as their first-ever intern.

-How I made the most of my internship
+How I made the most of my tech internship

 I took on projects that were outside of my comfort zone even if I wasn’t completely sure how to work through them at the beginning.
 The benefit of doing an internship is that you get the opportunity to learn new things and apply what you’ve learned in school to real-life projects.
 By taking on new tasks that seemed daunting at first, I was able to expand my skill set and enhance my knowledge.